 With new companies making seed beads as well as new manufacturing techniques, seed bead sizes have changed over time.
 Consequently, seed beads produced today do not necessarily size up according to their aught number.
 There can also be slight variations in the size when beads are purchased from different manufacturers.

-This is especially true since the beads shape can dictate the width of the bead, with cylinder beads being naturally more slender and even than round beads.
+This is especially true since bead shape can dictate the width of the bead, with cylinder beads being naturally more slender and even than round beads.
 Czech seed beads, in particular, are rounded on the sides like a donut.
 They are typically not as tall as Japanese cylinder beads.
 Czech round seed beads are flatter when compared to round Japanese beads which have a height similar to cylinder beads but are wider around the middle to give them the round profile.

 If you are in doubt about the actual size of your seed beads, you may want to reference a bead size chart that includes bead sizes in millimeters and aught sizes.
 Another way to picture the bead size is to stitch up a sample of the beading stitch you will be using.
 One of the most important aspects of bead sizing is to understand what type (manufacturer) of beads are called for in a design.
 Failure to use the same type may impact the overall look of your finished project.

 When stitching with beads, it is also important to match the size needle and thread to the size seed beads you are using.
-A needle that is too small can bend easily while one that is too large can cause unnecessary wear on the thread or worse; it may cause the bead to break.
+A needle that is too small can bend easily while one that is too large can cause unnecessary wear on the thread or may cause the bead to break.